jbakse/site_builder/content/random/index.md

 /random/sketches/seed.js
 /::

-Using the seed, you can use random values in your code, but get the same results each time you run your program.
+By setting a seed you can use random values in your code, but get the same results each time you run your program.
 This can be a useful feature in many programs and can help with debugging problems.

 Be careful when relying on the seed to get random but repeatable results.
 There are at least two common ways for things to get messed up.